 5. A few more thoughts on wearing boxers

-Boxers aren’t the best option if you often wear suit pants or slim jeans because the extra fabric can bunch up and become noticeable in pants that are more form-fitting than others.
-The good news, however, is that many brands and designers now offer shorter, slimmer-cut boxers with a stretch band waist.
+Boxers aren’t the best option if you often wear suit pants or slim jeans, because the extra fabric can bunch up and become noticeable in pants that are more form-fitting than others.
+The good news, however, is that many brands and designers now offer shorter, slimmer-cut boxers with a stretch waistband.

 Last but not least, boxers are your best choice for when you and your wife or significant other plan to have children.
 The tighter fit of regular and boxer briefs increases the temperature of the testicles, which negatively affects sperm quality.